As long as it doesn’t deny funding for projects more in the spirit of hurricane recovery, my biggest problem with

 About 10 condominium projects are going up in and around Tuscaloosa, and builders are asking up to $1 million for units with granite countertops, king-size bathtubs and 'Bama decor, including crimson couches and Bear Bryant wall art.

-Here in Louisiana, since the end of last month, we have had a different GO Zone problem:
+Here in Louisiana, since the end of last month, we have had

 The State Bond Commission temporarily derailed projects seeking low-interest post-hurricane bond financing Thursday after the panel was told there is only $97 million left in the $7.8 billion program and more than $4.5 billion in projects on the list to be financed.